Tecos F.C.: 1993-94 Championship

 After some seasons where they faced bad seasons and others where they could not pass the quarterfinals in the Liguilla, the club hired manager Víctor Manuel Vucetich, known at the time for promoting clubs Potros Neza and León.
 Vucetich had also managed the last team to win the league title years before.

 The squad was formed by players like Carlos Briones, Jorge Gabrich, Porfirio Jiménez, Osmar Donizette, Marcelo Gonçalvez and others.
 During the first part of the season they fought the top of the table with CD Guadalajara and at the end of the first part of the season, Guadalajara got the first place, but a consistent second part of the season, combined with a record input by goalkeeper Alan Cruz of having more time with his goal undefeated, made the Tecos reach the top of the table, beating CD Guadalajara in the last game and making them play the Repechaje against Atlético Morelia.
 At the end of the regular tournament Tecos made 51 points, scored 49 goals and only received 26 to be the best defense of the season.

 In the Quarterfinals, Tecos beat a weak Atlético Morelia, scoring 3–0 in both games.
 In the semifinals, they met América.
 Tecos got the first win of 3–2 in the Azteca Stadium; in a dramatic game, América beat Tecos in the Estadio Tres de Marzo 2–1, but the goal from Edson Zwarich put the tie in the global score and Tecos was able to pass the finals in the top position.

 The final was against Santos Laguna, another team that, after surviving relegation several seasons, got reinforced with good players and achieved its first final game.
 The first game, played on April 27, 1994 was a very rough game that ended 1-0 for Santos in the Corona Stadium in Torreón, that goal was a penalty shot scored by Daniel Guzmán.

 The second and final game was played on April 30, 1994, in the Tres de Marzo Stadium.
 The game was also noted for its aggressiveness, but Tecos was able to beat Santos 1–0 in the normal time due to an own goal by Jesús Gómez, making the global score to tie and forcing the game to overtime, during which Osmar Donizette make a wild run with the ball over Santos defense and scored a goal to break the tie and give Tecos UAG the title.

 Irregular years (1994-2005)

-After getting the championship Tecos tried to keep the most of the players that helped to get the championship, unfortunately some of them, like Jorge Gabrich and Porfirio Jimenez retired, others were transferred to other teams like Javier Hernandez Gutierrez and others began to lose the quality shown on the previous season like Osmar Donizzette and Edson Zwarich.
+After getting the championship Tecos tried to keep most of the players that helped to get the championship, unfortunately some of them, like Jorge Gabrich and Porfirio Jimenez retired, others were transferred to other teams like Javier Hernandez Gutierrez and others began to lose the quality shown on the previous season like Osmar Donizzette and Edson Zwarich.
 Finally, Victor Manuel Vucetich resigned his position and this was taken by Luis Fernando Tena.